On-Campus Mental Health and Wellness Resources

 Online Resources: Students can develop their study habits and academic skills through the Academic Resource Center’s online literature and other web resources.

-- Click this link for additional information.
+- Visit the ARC website for additional information.

 Academic Support On-Campus Events: The Academic Resource Center provides Academic Skills workshops for students seeking to develop skills in subjects from research paper writing to time management.